Émile Reuter

 Émile Reuter (2 August 1874 – 14 February 1973) was a Luxembourgish politician.
-He was the 13th Prime Minister of Luxembourg, serving for six years, from 28 June 1918 until 20 March 1925.
+He served as prime minister of Luxembourg for six years, from 28 June 1918 until 20 March 1925.

+Life

 After finishing school in 1893 at the Athénée de Luxembourg, Émile Reuter studied law in Strasbourg, Nancy and Paris from 1894 to 1898 and then registered at the bar in Luxembourg.
 In 1903 he became president of the Association populaire catholique and in 1911 was elected to the Chamber of Deputies.
-In 1914 he was a founding member of the Party of the Right.
+In 1914, he was a founding member of the Party of the Right.
 Shortly before the end of World War I, on 28 September 1918 Reuter became prime minister and Director-General (Minister) for Foreign Affairs and the Interior.
-In 1925 there was a crisis in the government when the Chamber rejected the government's proposals to amalgamate the railway companies Guillaume-Luxembourg and Prince-Henri under Belgian direction.
+In 1925, there was a crisis in the government when the Chamber rejected the government's proposals to amalgamate the railway companies Guillaume-Luxembourg and Prince-Henri under Belgian direction.
 The Reuter Ministry then resigned.
-From 1926 to 1959 (apart from the war years) he was president of the Chamber of Deputies.
-Until 1964 he was also the first president of the Christian Social People's Party (CSV), founded in 1944.
-In 1957 he became ambassador of Luxembourg to the Holy See.
+From 1926 to 1959 (apart from the years of the German occupation in World War II) he was president of the Chamber of Deputies.
+Until 1964, he was also the first president of the Christian Social People's Party (CSV), founded in 1944.
+In 1957, he became ambassador of Luxembourg to the Holy See.

 He died on 14 February 1973 in Luxembourg City, aged 98.
 The Avenue Émile-Reuter was named after him in the city.